Journal · May 13, 2026 · 10 min read

 TL;DR

 - §2.3.3 is about the screen content, not the device frame.
-Decorative styling around the device is fine.
+Overlay text, backgrounds, and 3D frames are fine.

-- The screen content must be the real app you’re shipping.
-Concept art, future-build UI, deleted features, and Photoshopped renders are the common rejection paths.
+- The screen must be the real shipping app.
+Concept art, future-build UI, deleted features, fake metrics, and mismatched IAP prices are the common rejection paths.

 Questions